ankihg/duplicates-removal/README.md

 ## Font-end architecture
-I organanzed the front end according to Angular's component-based architecture.
+I organanized the front end according to Angular's component-based architecture.
 This style was recently introduced to me and I appreciate it for its ease of navigation, reusability, and representation of data flow.
 I included a `UtilService` to provide functionality shared between componenents.